egardner/egardner.github.io/_posts/2015-01-09-asset-management-in-jekyll.md

 ---
-Title: Asset Management in Jekyll
+title: Jekyll Asset Management
-Subtitle: "Or: Front-end development for the Grunt-Averse"
+subtitle: "Or: Front-end development for the Grunt-Averse"
 ---
 {% raw %}